leematos/circus/docs/source/configuration.rst

 Formating the commands and arguments with dynamic variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As you may have seen, it is possible to pass some information that are computed
+As you may have seen, it is possible to pass some information that is computed
 dynamically when running the processes.
 Among other things, you can get the
 worker id (WID) and all the options that are passed to the :class:`Process`.
-Additionally, it is possible to access the options passed to the
+Additionally, it is possible to access the options that are passed to the
 :class:`Watcher` which instanciated the process.

 .. note::